-Experiments from the high power JET campaign in 2016 are discussed and analysed here.
-Two complementary operational scenarios were developed at JET as main candidates for sustained high DT fusion power [28]: the baseline scenario with normalised beta, $\beta_N \sim 1.8$ , and the hybrid scenario with $\beta_N \sim 2-3$ .
-The baseline scenario development [29] concentrates mainly on pushing the operation towards the high current and field limits with a relaxed current profile, whereas the hybrid experiments focus mainly on the advantages of operating at high $\beta_N$ with a shaped current profile and central safety factor above 1.
+Experiments from high power JET campaign in 2016 are discussed and analysed here.
+Two complementary operational scenarios were developed at JET as main candidates for sustained high DT fusion power [26]: the baseline scenario with normalised beta, $\beta_N$ ~1.8, and the hybrid scenario with $\beta_N$ ~2-3.
+The baseline scenario development [27] concentrates mainly on pushing the operation towards the high current and field limits with a relaxed current profile, whereas the hybrid experiments focus mainly on the advantages of operating at high $\beta_N$ with a shaped current profile and central safety factor above 1.
 Best performing pulses from both scenarios were used in the study.
-Fully predictive modelling was carried out and reported in [29].
+Fully predictive modelling was carried out and reported in [25].
 In addition, here power scans were used to investigate the dependence of the reaction rates on the input power.
+This original approach ensures self-consistency of the simulations and it provides extra robustness and vigour to the conclusions.
 Analysing the data by means of predictive modelling, as was done here, allows for scans in the parametric space as well as separation of various contributions to the investigated neutron rates.
 An alternative method would be to analyse the database of JET pulses.
 In these studies, however, this is not helpful in finding underlying parametric dependencies.
 One of the disadvantages of this approach is that the number of the pulses required for a basic scan in parametric space increases significantly with the number of parameters and values to be scanned.
 In addition, the fact that many of the input parameters are highly correlated complicates the analysis considerably.
-For instance, RF power will change electron and ion temperature hence by using database analysis method there will be no clear indication of whether Ti and Te changes or synergistic effects due to application of RF power have the greatest impact on the neutron rates.
-As an example to illustrate this, figure 1 shows the neutron yield versus diamagnetic energy, which is a measure of the plasma pressure, in all highpower baseline pulses at JET in 2016 campaign.
-The total neutron yield increases almost exponentially with plasma energy as measured by the magnetic measurements.
-This trend is an indicator of high fusion performance achieved in these pulses.
+For instance, RF power will change electron and ion temperature hence by using database analysis method there will be no clear indication of whether $T_i$ and $T_e$ changes or synergistic effects due to application of RF power have the greatest impact on the neutron rates.
+As an example to illustrate this, figure 1 shows the neutron yield versus diamagnetic energy in all highpower baseline pulses at JET in 2016 campaign.
 Color-coded points depict the dependencies on the applied RF power in a) and central electron temperature in b).
 Clearly pulses with high diamagnetic energy need higher RF power in order to achieve higher neutron rate; however, similar dependence is seen with regard to electron temperature as well.
-Obviously, this kind of analysis is incapable of distinguishing between the impact of the RF synergistic and secondary effects on the fusion performance.
-Thus, in this paper the preferred method of analysis is by predictive modelling of the fusion performance by scanning the input RF and NBI power.
+Obviously, this kind of analysis is incapable of distinguishing between impact of the synergistic and supplementary effects on the fusion performance.
+Thus, in this paper the preferred method of analysis is by predictive modelling of the fusion performance by scanning the input RF and NB power.